Reformed Episcopal Church: Role of women in ministry

 The church does not ordain women as bishops, presbyters, or deacons.
 In 2002, the denomination approved a canon that provides for the "setting apart" of qualified women as deaconesses who are not considered by the church to be ordained.
 While they are not considered ordained they do have important functions within the ministry of the church.
 Canon 22 states, "The duty of the Deaconess is to assist the Minister in the care of the poor and sick, the religious training of the young and others, and the work of moral reformation."
 Deaconesses in the Reformed Episcopal Church may have liturgical responsibilities; however they do not have eucharistic responsibilities beyond that allowed to any other member of the laity.

 Some conservative Anglicans, especially those within the Continuing Anglican churches, have criticized the REC for uniting with the Anglican Church in North America (ACNA) since certain ACNA dioceses ordain women to Holy Orders.
-While only a few dioceses ordain women to the priesthood, there are more that ordain women to the diaconate.
+In the ACNA, each diocese may choose whether to ordain women as deacons and priests.
+Women are not ordained as bishops in the ACNA.